fuzzylabs/website/hugo/content/case-studies/xpertrule.md

 Data extraction
 We passed the extracted text to the Google Natural Language Service, which returned the information (like postcodes and names) that we used to render in the results to the user.

-You can see the working demo here:
+You can see the working demo here: <LINK GOES HERE>

-And the code here:
+And the code here: <LINK GOES HERE>

 By successfully proving what was possible with AI, and demonstrating quickly how it could work, we were able to help our client win valuable new business, and improve overall efficiency for local government.
 In the client’s words: